awuwu/yuukibot/README.md

 Adding Content
 ---

-Because of the nature that YuukiBot pulls information, you can add content like gifs, quotes, fortune entries, etc while the bot is operational, meaning you don't have to restarted.
+Because of the nature that YuukiBot pulls information, you can add content like gifs, quotes, fortune entries, etc while the bot is operational, meaning you don't have to restart.

 License
 ---